Darth Winkler’15, a 22-year-old from Lewistown, Ill., died on Sept. 2, 2015, in Hayward, Wis.

 The college community struggled to absorb this sad news just days after classes reconvened in the fall.

-A creative writing major and proud member of Sigma Chi fraternity, Winkler was a gifted athlete who played linebacker for the Buccaneer football team and competed in track and field
+A creative writing major and proud member of Sigma Chi fraternity, Winkler was a gifted athlete who played linebacker for the Buccaneer football team and competed in track and field in discus.

 Winkler arrived on campus in 2011, sporting what would become his signature bleached-blond mohawk hairstyle.
 At a memorial service held in Eaton Chapel on Sept.
 20, several of his fraternity brothers showed solidarity by wearing blond mohawks.
 Winkler was remembered as a great friend, teammate, and fraternity brother.
 Two of his teachers talked about his kind demeanor and unfailing respect: Though they insisted it wasn’t necessary, he persisted in calling them “ma’am.”